facelessuser/BracketHighlighter/docs/customize.md

     "use_custom_popup_bracket_emphasis": false,
 ```

-### popup_bracket_emphasis
+### `popup_bracket_emphasis`

-This experimental setting dictates what color is used to emphasize the off screen bracket in the popup that is generated by [`show_offscreen_bracket_popup`](#show_offscreen_bracket_popup).
-Colors can either be specified by a standard [TextMate scopes](http://facelessuser.github.io/sublime-markdown-popups/textmate_scopes/) (the popup library being used is mdpopups, and it scans your theme for standard TextMate scopes and creates the necessary CSS for the popups), or you can specify a hex color in the form of `#rgb` or `#rrggbb`.
+This setting dictates what color is used to emphasize the off screen bracket in the popup that is generated by [`show_offscreen_bracket_popup`](#show_offscreen_bracket_popup).
+Colors can either be specified by a standard [TextMate scopes][scopes] (the popup library being used is mdpopups, and it scans your theme for standard TextMate scopes and creates the necessary CSS for the popups), or you can specify a hex color in the form of `#rgb` or `#rrggbb`.
 Due to limitations in Sublime's HTML renderer, scopes that define background colors will most likely not show the background color.
 The default setting is `#ff0000`.

 Outside of the scopes generated by mdpoups, it is likely that your theme may have additionally included scopes.
 Sublime seems to include these by default (but your mileage may vary):